enriquez-fit/MMA0029-FINAL-WEB/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - Navigation Bar
+- Buttons
+- Containers
+- Image Effects
 - Bootstrap Carousel
-- Containers
-- Buttons

 ### Technology
 <!-- TODO: List of Technology Used -->